Volkswagen Taigo Driving, Engines & Performance | Top Gear

 Advertisement - Page continues below

-Mind you, the more powerful 108bhp unit doesn’t exactly provide too much ‘go’ either.
-Paired with the six-speed manual 0-62mph takes 10.4 seconds, with the auto half a second slower – and you’ll have to pay an extra £1.5k for the privilege.
+The more powerful 113bhp unit doesn’t provide much ‘go’ either: paired with the six-speed manual 0-62mph takes 10.4 seconds, with the auto half a second slower… and you’ll have to pay an extra £1.5k for the privilege.
+Jeez.
 Still, it’s not like you’ll be hitting the drag strip any time soon.

-The 148bhp 1.5-litre turbo four-pot manages the same sprint in a far more respectable 8.3 seconds despite only being available with the seven-speed DSG.
+The 148bhp 1.5-litre turbo four-pot manages the same sprint in a far more respectable 8.3 seconds.
+It’s also far less, uh, rugged, and you don’t need to rag it as hard to get up to speed.

-It’s business as usual with regards to VW gearboxes, hesitant when pulling away and a little slow to change down at times, such as when overtaking.
+It’s business as usual with regards to VW gearboxes: hesitant when pulling away and a little slow to change down at times.
 Flick it into manual mode though and the changes are super smooth.
-Worth noting that you get a manual handbrake in the Taigo too – useful for all those handbrake turns you’ll be doing in your brand-new coupe.
+Worth noting that you get a manual handbrake in the Taigo too.
+Useful for all those handbrake turns you’ll be doing in your brand-new coupe.
 Or not.

 Advertisement - Page continues below

 Like the T-Cross, it’s level and composed through the twisty stuff.
 It helps that you’re not actually too high up, of course.
-The suspension is on the firm side, but it never feels crashy and actually copes with potholes remarkably well, especially on the entry-level 16-inch alloys.
-The brakes are good too, with decent feel to the pedal.
+The suspension is on the firm side, but it never feels crashy and actually copes with potholes and rough roads remarkably well, especially on the entry-level 16in alloys.
+The brakes are good, with decent feel to the pedal.

-VW’s Travel Assist cruise control system works impressively, but the rest of the active safety kit (lane keep assist, emergency braking etc) is far too intrusive.
-The parking sensors were particularly over-zealous, jumping into life even in slow moving traffic and beeping incessantly at cars driving past.
+VW’s Travel Assist cruise control system works impressively, but the rest of the active safety kit (lane keep assist, speed limit warning etc) is far too intrusive and annoying to turn off.
+Which you’ll want to do every time you start the thing.
+The parking sensors are over-zealous as well.

 Highlights from the range